- Home

 Foundations of Technology Policy: Global Perspectives

-Navigating Data Governance: Tools and Techniques for Tech Policy Professionals
+Navigating AI and Data Governance: Tools and Techniques for Tech Policy Professionals

 This practical course provides you with the tools and strategies to navigate the complexities of data governance.
 Through case studies, hands-on activities, and expert discussions, you'll explore key frameworks, ethical issues, and regulatory requirements in data management across industries.
 You'll learn best practices for ensuring data privacy, integrity, and compliance, as well as how to develop policies for responsible data use.
 By the end, graduates will be prepared to tackle data governance challenges and help create effective and fair tech policies.